RBAC Configuration

 2. In the Effect field, select whether you want to Allow or Deny the actions and resources that you are specifying.

-3. Click the Action field, and in the pop-up list, select one or more of the RBAC actions as listed in the table earlier in this topic.
+3. Click the Action field, and in the pop-up list, select one or more of the RBAC actions.
 Note that the default selection is * (all-access).
-Typically you would deselect * and select one or more RBAC actions for the group.
+Typically you deselect * and select one or more actions for the group.
+Also note that the UI has a reduced list of Actions that you can select from; see the full list on the Supported RBAC Actions Reference.

 2000